Orphoros/RomanNumbersClassificationLab/dataset-images/README.md

 To populate the dataset, install the images from [Kaggle](https://www.kaggle.com/datasets/scolianni/mnistasjpg).

 The original dataset has a folder for each image, from 0 to 9.
 The images are in JPG format.
-The folders are renamed to the labels `zero` to `nine`.
+The folders need to be renamed to the labels `zero` to `nine`.

 Move each category of images to their respective folder here.